 2. Paint Over the Cracks

 “As for the [Sistine] chapel’s ceiling,” writes Matthew Kneale in his book on Rome, “it might never have been touched if the building had been better constructed.
 In 1504 a huge crack appeared in the roof above the altar.
 It was made safe by placing large metal rods beneath the floor and the roof.
-Pope Julius II was not prepared to leave his uncle’s Sixtus’ chapel ugly and so, for a huge fee, he hired a 33-year-old artist named Michelangelo Buonarroti to paint over the mess.”
+Pope Julius II was not prepared to leave his uncle’s Sixtus’ chapel in such a state of disrepair and so, for a huge fee, he hired a 33-year-old artist named Michelangelo Buonarroti to paint over the mess.”

-Leadership is knowing we will always make mistakes and cracks will form in our ideas, projects and initiatives, but our job as leaders is to find the best people to help us paint over those cracks and sometimes, if we’re fortunate, our “cover up” will become its own work of art and what people will want to see.
+Leadership is knowing we will always make mistakes and cracks will form in our ideas, projects and initiatives, but our job as leaders is to discern the best people to help us paint over those cracks and sometimes, if we’re fortunate, our “cover up” will become its own work of art and what people will want to see and celebrate.

 3. Find Your Expansion Joint

-As leaders things will at times get “heated.”
+As leaders things will at times get heated.
 Stakeholders, staff, people in our community, might disagree with our ideas and programs and emotions can quickly run “hot.”
-It’s important to create “expansion joints” in our life to give ourselves the opportunity to absorb these changes in temperature so we can remain cool.
+It’s important to create expansion joints in our life to give ourselves the opportunity to absorb these changes in temperature so we can remain cool and not crack apart.

 “It is simply the process by which things either adapt and improve or die.
-To me this evolutionary process looks like what you see on the right,” writes Ray Dario in his book, Principles.
-As leaders we must understand what Darwin identified in nature applies to organizations.
+To me this evolutionary process,” writes Ray Dario in his book, Principles.
+As leaders we must understand what Darwin identified in nature often applies to organizations.